-An eating disorder is a mental health condition with serious physical and psychological implications, which can be life-threatening.
+An eating disorder is a mental illness with serious physical and psychological implications, which can be life-threatening.
 As such, eating disorders should not be portrayed as a choice, phase or ‘extreme diet’.

-The use of numbers, be it in terms of weight lost or gained, or in terms of calories consumed, can be particularly triggering either for a person affected by an eating disorder or for someone who may be at risk of developing an eating disorder.
+Whether it’s 30 pounds gained or 60 pounds lost, or 3000 calories consumed, an over-emphasis on numbers can be particularly triggering for a person affected by an eating disorder or for someone who may be at risk of developing an eating disorder.

-Providing specific details of behaviours engaged in by any one individual can serve to isolate others affected by eating disorders by suggesting that their experience is less valid.
+Avoid specific details about behaviours engaged in by any one individual, as it can isolate others affected by eating disorders by suggesting that their experience is less valid.
 These details may also inadvertently provide readers with new ideas as to how, for example, they might restrict their own food intake.

 This can be triggering for those affected by an eating disorder, and for those at risk of developing an eating disorder, as it may be seen as an ideal to strive for.

-The word ‘anorexic’ and ‘bulimic’ are adjectives and not nouns and therefore should not be used to describe a person e.g. “Mary is an anorexic”.
-That use also implies that Mary is defined by her anorexia, the other aspects of her personality being ignored.
-The preferred use would be ‘Mary has anorexia, ‘Peter has bulimia’ etc.
+The word anorexic and bulimic should not be used to describe a person e.g. “Mary is an anorexic”.
+That implies Mary is defined by her anorexia.
+The preferred description would be ‘Mary has anorexia', ‘Peter has bulimia’ etc.

-Eating disorders can affect both sexes, all ages and all social classes.
+Eating disorders can affect everyone of any age, gender, or social class.
 References to typical profiles can create feelings of exclusion.

 The use of scare tactics and sensational headlines in the discussion of eating disorders is unhelpful, as it creates an atmosphere of fear around the long term health implications, while at the same time trivialising the experiences of those affected by eating disorders.

-If it is intended to use celebrity stories, it is important to put these into perspective.
+If you intend to use celebrity stories, it is important to put these into perspective.
 It is also important to be aware of the dangers of sensationalising and glamorising eating disorders through the use of such stories.